 Muslih-ud-Din Mushrif ibn-Abdullah Shirazi - His pen name is Saadi Shirazi

-Abū-Muhammad Muslih al-Dīn bin Abdallāh Shīrāzī (Persian: ابومحمد مصلحالدین بن عبدالله شیرازی), better known by his pen-name Saadi (سعدی Saʿdī(About this soundSa'di (help·info))), also known as Saadi of Shiraz (سعدی شیرازیSaadi Shirazi), was a major Persian poet and prose writer of the medieval period.
+Abū-Muhammad Muslih al-Dīn bin Abdallāh Shīrāzī (Persian: ابومحمد مصلحالدین بن عبدالله شیرازی), better known by his pen-name Saadi (سعدی Saʿdī(Sa'di (help·info))), also known as Saadi of Shiraz (سعدی شیرازیSaadi Shirazi), was a major Persian poet and prose writer of the medieval period.
 He is recognized for the quality of his writings and for the depth of his social and moral thoughts.
 Saadi is widely recognized as one of the greatest poets of the classical literary tradition, earning him the nickname "Master of Speech" (استاد سخن) or "The Master" among Persian scholars.
 He has been quoted in the Western traditions as well.
 Bustan is considered one of the 100 greatest books of all time according to The Guardian.
 His other writing a story tale is called Gulistan.

 Saadi was born in Shiraz, Iran, according to some, shortly after 1200, according to others sometime between 1213 and 1219.
 In the Golestan, composed in 1258, he says in lines evidently addressed to himself, "O you who have lived fifty years and are still asleep"; another piece of evidence is that in one of his qasida poems he writes that he left home for foreign lands when the Mongols came to his homeland Fars, an event which occurred in 1225.